UNITED STATES

 Overview

-The Company requires substantial funding and additional work to implement its business plan with respect to its mining properties, including the acquisitions of 51% ownership in both (a) Compania Minera Metalurgica Centro Americana, a Honduran Corporation (“Commsa”). and (b) Lion Works Advertising, SA, a Guatemalan corporation (“Lion Works.
-If we complete these acquisitions and acquire the intellectual property rights to Genesis, we will grow our business and will be able to build a number of Genesis plants that can be placed in customer mining sites including our own Troy mining site.
-After we complete these acquisitions, we also need to purchase the equipment necessary and obtain a final mining permit, to start operation in Honduras and to use Genesis technology.
+The Company requires substantial funding and additional work to implement its business plan with respect to its mining properties, specifically to complete the acquisitions of 51% ownership in both (a) Compania Minera Metalurgica Centro Americana, a Honduran Corporation (“Commsa”). and (b) Lion Works Advertising, SA, a Guatemalan corporation (“Lion Works”).

 · | The total purchase price of $5,100,000 in cash, with the first minimum payment in the amount of $2,550,000 to be paid by September 30, 2023, and the remaining outstanding balance of $2,550,000 to be paid by September 30, 2024, within 12 months of the first payment. | |

-On July 21, 2023, Juan Lemus and the Company executed the first addendum to the Share Purchase Agreement, pursuant to which the Company’s obligations to pay $2,000,000 as working capital was extended until September 30, 2023, and the parties agreed that upon such payment and the first minimum payment in the amount of $2,550,000 toward the total purchase price on or prior to September 30, 2023 by the Company, the parties will close the transactions contemplated by the Share Purchase Agreement, and Lion Works will become a majority-owned subsidiary of the Company.
+On July 21, 2023, Juan Lemus and the Company executed the first addendum to the Lion Works Purchase Agreement, pursuant to which the Company’s obligations to pay $2,000,000 as working capital was extended until September 30, 2023.
 On September 28, 2023, the parties executed the second addendum, which extended the terms of the Company’s payments to December 31, 2023.
+The Company did not make the required payments by December 31, 2023, and the Lion Works Purchase Agreement has expired.
+The parties are currently negotiating the terms of a new agreement for the purchase of 51% ownership of Lion Works by the Company.

 Purchase Agreement and Registration Rights Agreement with Keystone.